kitajusSus/MachineLearning-course-by-AndrewNg-main/README.md

 ## Acknowledgments

-- Special thanks to Andrew Ng for creating this comprehensive course on machine learning.
+- Thank you for creating this course and giving me the opportunity to participate in it.